international employment law firm alliance L&E Global

 Modern awards apply to most employees and employers in the federal workplace relations system.
 Each modern award covers an industry and/or occupation.
 Most employees, other than senior employees, who work in an award covered industry or occupation will be covered by that award.

 Enterprise agreements provide for the employment conditions between an employee or group of employees and an employer.
-Whereas modern awards provide for minimum conditions for an industry or occupation, enterprise agreements provide for specific conditions for one workplace, and are negotiated by the employer and its employees or union representatives directly.
-Once approved by the Commission, enterprise agreements are legally enforceable.
+Whereas modern awards provide for minimum conditions for an industry or occupation, enterprise agreements generally provide for specific conditions for one workplace, and are negotiated by the employer and its employees or union representatives directly.
+The Fair Work Act provides for the making of multiple employer enterprise agreements only in limited circumstances.
+Once approved by the Fair Work Commission, enterprise agreements are legally enforceable.

 Where an enterprise agreement applies, it will override any otherwise applicable modern award.
 The enterprise agreement cannot, however, provide for a pay rate that is less than the pay rate in the applicable modern award.